LISNeRF Mapping: LiDAR-based Implicit Mapping via Semantic Neural Fields for Large-Scale 3D Scenes: INTRODUCTION

 \section{INTRODUCTION}

-Mapping and localization in unknown environments is a key technology for autonomous driving and mobile robots.
-On the one hand, in certain complex environments like urban street areas, maps is a prerequisite for path planning, and semantic-enriched maps enable the feasibility of intelligent navigation.
-On the other hand, accurate 3D semantic reconstruction of scene facilitates the application of Virtual Reality (VR) and Augmented Reality (AR).
+Mapping and localization in unknown environments is the key technology for autonomous driving and robots' roaming.
+On the one hand, in certain complex environments like urban street areas, map is a prerequisite for path planning, and semantic-enriched maps enable the feasibility of intelligent navigation.
+On the other hand, accurate 3D semantic reconstruction of scene facilitates the virtual simulation of auto-vehicles and mobile robots.

-Most existing works of 3D semantic reconstruction \cite{mascaro2022volumetric} \cite{cartillier2021semantic} \cite{rosinol2020kimera} are developed for RGB-D cameras and indoor environments which are not suitable for large-scale outdoor environments.
+Most existing works of 3D semantic reconstruction \cite{mascaro2022volumetric} \cite{cartillier2021semantic} \cite{rosinol2020kimera} are developed for RGB-D cameras and indoor environments, which are not suitable for large-scale outdoor environments.
 For large-scale mapping, LiDAR plays a crucial role due to its ability to provide accurate distance measurement.
 However, large-scale 3D dense reconstruction and semantic mapping based on LiDAR sensor remains challenging because of the sparsity of LiDAR point clouds and the huge size of outdoor environments.

 Recently, Neural Radiance Fields (NeRF) \cite{mildenhall2021nerf} has shown promising results in implicitly reconstructing a scene via adopting a Multi-Layer Perceptron \cite{ortiz2022isdf}, \cite{zhu2022nice}, \cite{sucar2021imap}.
-Those NeRF-based frameworks is able to achieve higher mapping quality in indoor environments with a RGB-D sensor.
-While, those indoor-oriented methods face challenges when they are extended to large-scale environments, due to sensor detection range and computation resources.
+These NeRF-based frameworks are able to achieve higher mapping quality in indoor environments with a RGB-D sensor.
+While, these indoor-oriented methods face challenges when they are extended to large-scale environments, due to sensor detection range and computation resources.
 SHINE\_Mapping \cite{zhong2023shine} creatively employs sparse grids to implicitly represent a large-scale urban scene based on the LiDAR data alone, but it only provides geometric modeling of the environment and lacks of semantic elements, which is indispensable for modern high-level autonomous tasks.